-- (b) For the filing of any other material or information required by law or requested to be filed under seal, including, without limitation, parties' sentencing memoranda, the procedures in Section (A) above must be used. - (4) (a) Applications for search warrants, warrants, and similar orders issued pursuant to Federal Rule of Criminal Procedure 41.
-Applications for search warrants, warrants, and similar orders issued pursuant to Federal Rule of Criminal Procedure 41 upon application of the government for the acquisition of information or evidence in connection with a criminal investigation, and returns made pursuant to Fed.
-R. Crim.
-P. 41(f), will each be received by the Court under temporary seal. - (b) Ex parte motion to seal.
+(4) (a) Applications for search warrants, warrants and similar orders issued pursuant to Federal Rule of Criminal Procedure 41.
+Applications for search warrants, warrants and similar orders issued pursuant to Federal Rule of Criminal Procedure 41 upon application of the government for the acquisition of information or evidence in connection with a criminal investigation, and returns made pursuant to Fed.R.Crim.P.
+41(f), will each be received by the Court under temporary seal.

+(b) Ex parte motion to seal.
 Within fourteen (14) days from the date of receipt by the Court of any document identified in subsection (a) immediately above, the government or any other person or entity having a sufficient privacy interest in the search warrant information, or the property or evidence that is the object of acquisition by the government, may file an ex parte Motion to Seal setting forth the legal and factual ground for sealing.
-The Motion to Seal must also state the date on which the sealing order should expire without further order of the Court.
+The Motion to Seal must also state the date on which the sealing order should expire without further order of the court.
 The moving party must establish that compelling reasons exist to justify non-disclosure of the subject judicial records which outweigh the public right to access and that no less restrictive alternative to sealing is appropriate or practical.
-While such a motion is pending, the subject material will remain sealed. - (c) Initial sealing time period and motion to continue sealing.
+While such a motion is pending, the subject material will remain sealed.

+(c) Initial sealing time period and motion to continue sealing.
 If the Motion to Seal is granted, the Clerk must file the relevant documents under seal for a period of time not to exceed six (6) months.
 After six months, a party seeking continued sealing of the file must file a motion to that effect demonstrating that continued sealing is appropriate under the applicable law and the factual circumstances.
-If the motion to seal or for continued sealing is denied in whole or in part, or if no motion is timely filed, the Court will order the Clerk to unseal and file unrestricted material in the public record, unless the Court determines otherwise.

-(5) Written communications by non-parties regarding criminal case defendants.
-Except as otherwise provided in this paragraph, any written communication regarding any defendant by persons other than court-related personnel working on the case, the defendant, or counsel, submitted at any point before the defendant has been sentenced, will be made available for viewing at the public terminal in the Clerk's office.
+Written communications by non-parties regarding criminal case (5)defendant(s).
+Except as otherwise provided in this paragraph, any written communication regarding any defendant by persons other than court-related personnel working on the case, the defendant, or counsel, submitted at any point before the defendant has been sentenced, will be made available for viewing at the public terminal in the clerk's office.
 Any written communication received in paper form will be scanned and filed electronically in the appropriate case.
 Any party may file a motion, either at or after the time any written communication is submitted, stating the particular reasons as to why it should not be made available at the public terminal.
 A Judge, either on the Judge's own motion or on the motion of any party, may order all or any portion of any written communication to be removed from the public terminal at any time.
 Any written communication that has been redacted will be filed under seal in a non-redacted form.
-The Clerk's office will publish a notice to the bar and include a permanent notice on its website restating this paragraph.
+The clerk's office will publish a notice to the bar and include a permanent notice on its website restating this paragraph.
 This notice will also state the types of personally identifying information that must not be included on any written communication submitted to this Court, consistent with Fed.
 R. Crim.
-P. 49.1 and any order of this Court regarding prohibited information on any such written communication.
+P 49.1 and any order of this Court regarding prohibited information on any such written communication.